Accession of Belarus to the WTO

 To join the WTO, Belarus must also fix the permitted amount of state support for agriculture.
-However, it is not necessary to coordinate the amount of all possible support, but only the amount that can be used as part of the so-called amber box measures.
+However, it is not necessary to coordinate the amount of all possible support, but only the amount that can be used as part of the so-called yellow box measures.

 Red box measures, which include export subsidies and import substitution programs, are completely prohibited, since they have a direct negative impact on free trade.

 Negotiations on state support for agriculture are held in the form of special meetings and informal consultations.